Male Breast Reduction Scottsdale Phoenix

 - Gynecomastia Treatment Before-and-After Photos

-|Mild Gynecomastia in a 16 year old male with enlargement localized to the areola area.|
+|A 16 year old male experiencing mild Gynecomastia in the areola area.*|

 Surgical Treatment for Gynecomastia

 The breasts in males with gynecomastia possess extra fat and/or glandular tissue.
 With more severe enlargements, excess skin may also be present.
 Men who are obese may see some improvement with weight loss but this usually does not fully eradicate their problem.
 The definitive treatment is surgery, undergoing a breast reduction to remove the excess tissue and contour the breasts.
 Ultrasonic assisted liposuction is an extremely effective treatment for those patients where fat constitutes a component of the gynecomastia—anywhere from some to the entire enlargement.
 Direct excision of breast tissue is warranted where glandular tissue comprises the entire enlargement or a noticeable amount.